 Why buy wrist weights?

-Wrist weights are an easy and affordable way to add weight-bearing exercise to your fitness routine.
+Wrist weights are an easy and affordable way to add weight-bearing exercise to your home workout fitness routine.
 They’re great for targeted exercises like bicep curls, rows, arm circles, and lower body exercises like squats and lunges.
-Some people enjoy walking or jogging with wrist weights on to increase heart rate and burn more calories and fat.
+Some people enjoy walking or jogging with wrist weights to increase heart rate and burn more calories and fat.
 They’ve even been proven helpful for individuals who suffer from arthritis or weakness from strokes.
 Simple exercises with wrist weights can also strengthen a person’s grip.
 In short, there are many benefits to enjoy when using wrist weights.

 What should you look for in wrist weights?